Tainted\\Coders

 Bevy Text

 Text is provided as a builtin through the bevy_text crate.
-Its a plugin that adds text resources, systems, and font assets to your game.
+It adds a plugin that provides text resources, systems, and font assets to your game.
 It also adds a system to your render app which helps find sprites during your renders extract loop.

 The core responsibility of bevy_text is to take our Text components and turn them into a series of positioned graphemes in our render app.
 A grapheme refers to the smallest unit of a writing system that carries meaning.